PolisPolitics/slate/source/includes/api/_interactions.md

 Parameter | Required | Description
 --------- | -------- | -----------
-organizationId | true | Unique identifier of the organization. startDate | true | Date after which interactions have occurred. endDate | true | Date before which interactions have occurred.
+organizationId | true | Unique identifier of the organization. startDate | true | Date after which interactions should have occurred. endDate | true | Date before which interactions should have occurred.